 Tom Siegert joined IEEE as CFO in April 2010 after over 17 years with Wyeth, a global pharmaceutical/healthcare company.
 In his current role, Tom is responsible for leading the finance and business administration effort within IEEE.
 Tom is a member of the IEEE Management Council and participates in the company’s Finance, Audit, and Investment Committees.

-Tom earned a B.A. degree (with honors) in Economics from Boston College in 1980, and an M.B.A. in Finance from Pace University in 1985.
+Tom earned a B.A. degree (with honors) in Economics from Boston College and an M.B.A. in Finance from Pace University.

 While at Wyeth, Tom was involved in a number of roles of increasing responsibility and scope, primarily focusing on international markets, most recently as Assistant Treasurer – International.
 While at Wyeth, Tom developed the company’s capital markets and risk management functions for foreign exchange, interest rates, and commodities.
 Tom also had oversight responsibility for its in-house bank in Ireland and over $4 billion in assets.
 Tom was also a key contributor to its project team that converted stand-alone subsidiaries to limited risk distributors under uniform transfer pricing arrangements.

-Tom began his career in 1980 with Midlantic National Bank in Newark, NJ.
-After successfully completing its credit training program, he accepted a position with the bank’s Asia-Pacific/MENA desk and was responsible for cultivating customer relationships with firms domiciled or doing business in the Pacific Rim countries and was part of the team that launched the bank’s first deposit taking company in Hong Kong.
-In 1992, Tom moved to the Interpublic Group of Companies, a global advertising and marketing company, where he developed international treasury management systems and foreign exchange trading activities.
+Tom began his career with Midlantic National Bank in Newark, NJ, USA.
+After successfully completing its credit training program, he accepted a position with the bank’s Asia-Pacific/MENA desk and was responsible for cultivating customer relationships with firms domiciled or doing business in the Pacific Rim countries and was part of the team that launched the bank’s first deposit-taking company in Hong Kong.
+Tom moved to the Interpublic Group of Companies, a global advertising, and marketing company, where he developed international treasury management systems and foreign exchange trading activities.
 He was last appointed to its Latin American direct marketing group as its Finance Director.

 He is a licensed Certified Public Accountant (NJ) and has taught Accounting and Finance courses at Villanova University and Fairleigh Dickinson University.